rgilsagredo/GIT-cheatsheat/git_stuff.md

 in that file, add the file you want git to ignore, or he patters for multiple files/folders.
 Seek for the patterns online

+undoing stuff:
+you commited too early, want to either add files and/or change the message. you do an amend To just chaneg the message, do "git commit --amend -m "nuevo mensaje"" si quieres añadir cosas que se te han pasado, le das a add y "git commit --amned" (with new massage optional)

 useful commands
 git init --> create a local repo